genecoding/NTU-DLHLP-Spring2020/HW4/README.md

           return results
       ```
 #### 4-1-2 (Chinese Word Segmentation)
 * Although TA asks us to put the post-processing of sequence label inside the model (in modeling_bert.py), I don't think it's a good idea, since it will affect training.
-It's better to put the post-processing outside the model (e.g example.py).
+It's better to put the post-processing outside the model (e.g. example.py).
 I actually tried the both, the result shows puttiing the post-processing inside the model deteriorates the performance (when the epoch becomes larger, the performance becomes worse).
   | epoch |  f1   | precision | recall |
   |-------|-------|-----------|--------|
   |2      |0.9605 |0.9631     |0.9580  |